Are you contemplating buying your new home in Clearwater?

 Step 6 – Negotiate the deal

-A lot of contracts don't close on the first offer.
-It's very common to receive a counter offer.
-But don't let it alarm you.
-We'll figure out whether or not to accept the counter offer, present our own counter offer, or decline the seller's offer and move on.
+Most deals aren't closed on the beginning offer – it's extremely common to receive a counter offer.
+Don't let it discourage you.
+We'll consider whether or not to agree to the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll create a contract that's best for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll formulate a contract that's best for you.

-Upon completing the contract, you'll start working with your mortgage lender to close the loan.
+After we sign the final sales contract, you'll begin working with your lender to close the loan.

-And I'll sort out all the property information your lender will need to close the loan.
+And I'll look after all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will send you a Loan Estimate (LE) of your closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of getting your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of taking your application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to involve all closing costs and be within a close range of accuracy.
-I'll study the estimate and let you know if everything looks good.
+This estimate is formed from the loan amount.
+RESPA requirements order that it has to include all closing costs and fall within a close range of accuracy, and I'll go over the estimate and let you know if it all looks all right.

-Then we'll close on your home.
-This will likely occur at a title company or escrow office and will most likely be a smooth and stress-free event.
+Then it's time to close on your house.
+This will probably happen at a title company or escrow office and should be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, make sure you contact me at or e-mail me at .
+And if you need anything, just contact me at or e-mail me at .